About the Activity

-The goal of this Industry Connections activity is to develop a structured sustainable framework/guideline to address the deployment, interoperability, configuration and fault management, and performance issues.
 The O-RAN architecture is designed to enable next generation RAN (Radio Access Network) infrastructures.
 It is designed with the principles of intelligence, virtualization, and disaggregation.

 The key concept of Open RAN is opening the protocols and interfaces between these various building blocks (radios, hardware, and software) in the RAN.
 The O-RAN ALLIANCE has defined 11 different interfaces within the RAN including those for: